shreshthkharbanda/Mybrary/README.md

  - Library Map: Visual map of the library to locate the book
  - Push Notifications: If book is overdue, user gets the push notification on the device
  - Email Notifications: Password reset instructions
  - Refresh - Swipe / Pull to refresh the current screen

-Screen Shots:

 User Interface Layer: This layer is the front end of the application for users to interact with the Library Management System Technologies Used: